benofben/the_intelligent_property_investor/chapters/5 - 616 N Oakes.md

 One ticking time bomb was the boiler itself.
 It was installed during a brief period where the vendor condoned the dual use domestic water supply and heating idea.
 They since decided that wasn't a good idea.
 Some units do support that, but they're hideously expensive.
 At some point, that boiler is going to die.
 Then there'll be a decision, try to replace it with something built for purpose, or rip the whole thing out and put in a new heating system.
 I'm inclined toward option two.
 Some simple electric wall units or even baseboard heaters might be a more economical solution than trying to make the radiant heat go.

 Jessica, the owner of the unit for sale, had done minor upkeep, but cut corners.
 She'd originally purchased in 2012 for $219,950.
 It was pretty clear she was cash strapped.
 Judging from the sales records, her parents had helped her with the purchase.
-She'd then worked as a bartender before getting pregnant and moving back in with them.
+She'd then worked as a bartender before having a kid and moving back in with them.

 Vanessa had initially asked $259,000 and then dropped to $237,500.
 We wrote an offer for asking with 5% down that was promptly accepted.
 Paul uncovered a handful of issues, including the heat.
 That was partially resolved with the installation of a new pump before closing.